Spalletti fears lengthy Nainggolan absence

 Both teams had a goal ruled out for offside while Stefan de Vrij hit the post in the first half, but Spalletti was in no doubt the result was fair.

-"It's obvious Inter deserved it, we played from start to finish in their half, pressed high and went for it," the coach added.
+"It's obvious Inter deserved it, we played from start to finish in their half, pressed high and went for it," the coach said.

 "Therefore, we deserve compliments.
 Not because we wanted it more, but because we played better.
 If you say to me, 'The team that wanted it more got the win', that is not accurate.
 The team that played better football won the game.